padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 git checkout more-fixes-and-tests
 git status
 ```
-3. Go to your main code -> projectm-eval -> CMakeLists.txt, look at BUILD_NS_EEL_SHIM option, then turn it on.
+3. Go to your main code folder -> projectm-eval -> CMakeLists.txt, look at BUILD_NS_EEL_SHIM option, then turn it on.
 Example: `option(BUILD_NS_EEL_SHIM "Build and install the ns-eel2 compatibility API shim."
 OFF)`
 4. Build the projectM-eval library using CMake.
 ```